dipAch/dipach.github.io/_posts/2020-09-12-aggiungi-un-comando.md

 ## Other String Command Ideas:
 ---

-* Command to find the Longest Palindromic Substring in a string.
+* Command to find the *Longest Palindromic Substring* in a string.
-* Command to retrieve the Longest Substring Without Duplication from a string.
+* Command to retrieve the *Longest Substring Without Duplication* from a string.

 Other programming problems that deal with other data structures are also ideal candidates.

-Redis being a datastructure server, serves as a good platform to apply DS & Algo problems.
+Redis being a datastructure server, serves as a good platform to apply **DS & Algo** problems.
 Also, you become familiar with the internals of a widely popular open-source software.
-I would say, "It's a win-win".
+I would say, **"It's a win-win"**.

 # Github Branch
 ---